microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 | Description | - | Allows the app to update service announcement messages' user status on behalf of the signed-in user.
 The message status can be marked as read, archive, or favorite.
 | AdminConsentRequired | - | Yes

-![MSA][MSA] The *ServiceMessageViewpoint.Write* delegated permission is available for consent in personal Microsoft accounts.
+![MSA][personal Microsoft accounts] The *ServiceMessageViewpoint.Write* delegated permission is available for consent in personal Microsoft accounts.

 ---